mi-sch-ka/mi-sch-ka/README.md

 👋 Hey there, I'm mi-sch-ka! 👨‍💻

 Welcome to my GitHub!
 During the day, I dive into the world of native app development and backend engineering.
-Off the clock, I'm trying to pushing boundaries with flutter.
+Off the clock, I'm pushing the boundaries with Flutter.

 🚀 With many years of experience, I look forward to developing innovative solutions that improve the user experience and exceed customer expectations.